-for each $X,X',X''\in\mathfrak{g},Y\in\mathfrak{h}$ and $\circlearrowright$ denotes a summation over cyclic permutations of the arguments. \end{definition} In mathematically more sophisticated terms, $\Psi=(\varphi,\phi,\psi)$ is a chain homotopy between two-term $L_\infty$-algebras \cite{Baez:2005sn,Roytenberg:2007}.
-In this way, it can be understood that $\varphi$ can only appear between \textit{weak} 2-algebras, and not strict 2-algebras.
+{In more} mathematically sophisticated terms, $\Psi=(\varphi,\phi,\psi)$ is an invertible chain homotopy between two-term $L_\infty$-algebras \cite{Baez:2005sn,Roytenberg:2007}.
+In this way, it can be understood that $\varphi$ can only appear between {{weak}} Lie 2-algebras, and not strict Lie 2-algebras.

-{\bf Definition \ref{def:weakequiv}} gives us a weaker notion of elementary equivalence: that two weak Lie 2-algebras are {\it weakly equivalent} if there exist a 2-homomorphism $\Psi=(\varphi,\phi,\psi)$ between them whose kernel and cokernel are (strictly) elementary equivalent to the trivial Lie 2-algebras.
-This was the notion of equivalence that was used in \cite{Baez:2005sn}, which we shall examine in detail next.
+{Definition \ref{def:weakequiv}} gives us a weaker notion of elementary equivalence: that two weak Lie 2-algebras are { {weakly equivalent}} if there exist an invertible 2-homomorphism $\Psi=(\varphi,\phi,\psi)$ between them whose kernel and cokernel are (strictly) elementary equivalent to the trivial Lie 2-algebra.
+This was the notion of equivalence that was used in \cite{Baez:2005sn}.